Select Page

 4. Checkpoint Charlie

-Checkpoint Charlie was the famous border crossing between East and West Berlin during the Cold War.
-Nowadays, it serves as a reminder of the divided city and an important historical landmark.
-Visit the Checkpoint Charlie Museum to learn more about the daring escape attempts made by East Germans during this period.
-You can even get your photo taken with actors dressed as American and Russian soldiers, adding a touch of nostalgia to your visit.
+During the Cold War, this famous border crossing was called Checkpoint Charlie.
+Today it is a reminder of the divided city and an important historical landmark.
+At the Checkpoint Charlie Museum you can learn more about the dangerous escape attempts made by East Germans during this time.
+There’s even a chance to have your photo taken with actors dressed as American and Russian soldiers, injecting a little nostalgia into your trip.

 5. The Berlin Wall Memorial

-The Berlin Wall was a physical and symbolic barrier that divided the city for almost three decades.
-This memorial, located near Bernauer Strasse, allows you to explore a section of the original wall and learn about the personal stories of those whose lives were affected by it.
-The memorial park features a Documentation Center, a Chapel of Reconciliation, and an observation platform where you can see remnants of the wall and the “death strip”.
+The shock of the Berlin Wall was a physical and symbolic barrier that divided the city for nearly the entire three decades.
+The wall section near Bernauer Strasse is a memorial wherein you can explore a bit of the original wall and the personal stories of people whose lives were touched by it.
+There’s a Documentation Center, a Chapel of Reconciliation and an observation platform from which you can see remains of the wall and the ‘death strip’.

 6. Sachsenhausen Concentration Camp Memorial